Substance Use

 • Spending a significant amount of time trying to obtain and use oxycodone

-If you or someone you know is experiencing any of these signs, it is crucial to seek professional help as soon as possible to prevent further harm.
+If you or someone you know is experiencing any of these signs of prescription drugs, it is essential to seek professional help as soon as possible to prevent further harm or addiction.

 How To Find a Treatment Center